- Programs and Degrees

 Learn the fundamentals behind coaching a team or individual, learn to lead groups on outdoor activities, and learn the theory behind what makes people perform at their best — preparing you to become a coach or other leader of activities.

-*This program does not qualify individuals to sit for the Board of Certification examination.
-It does prepare individuals for admittance our graduate level athletic training program which would meet the qualifications necessary to sit for the Board of Certification exam.
+**This program does not qualify individuals to sit for the Board of Certification examination.
+It does prepare individuals for admittance to our graduate level athletic training program which would meet the qualifications necessary to sit for the Board of Certification exam.

 - Take advantage of the $1.3 million Center for Human Performance, which includes state-of-the-art equipment in exercise testing and rehabilitation